physimals/quantiphyse/doc/basics/voxel_analysis.rst

 This widget shows data at the selected voxel and is visible by default.

 The upper part of the widget shows a plot of selected time-series (4D) data.
-A list of 4D data sets is shown below the plot on the left hand side.
+A list of 4D data sets is shown below the plot on the left hand tab.
 Data can be included or removed from the plot by checking/unchecking the data set name in this list.

-The table on the lower right of the widget shows the value of each 3D data set at the selected point.
+The table on the right hand tab below the plot shows the value of each 3D data set at the selected point.

 Selecting voxels in the viewer window updates the displayed data to the current position.